godatadriven/godatadriven-blog/content/neo4j-ha.md

 Because I don't like to repeat myself I've used Ansible to provision the raspberry Pi's.
 The complete project can be found on my github repo, but will share some parts here.

 With ansible you can make sure that config files are present on a server.
 You can also ask if the config files where different than the once already on the server.
-And take an action it config is changed: for example restart to make the config active.
+And take an action ft the config is changed: for example, restart to make the config active.

     :::python
     - name: Copy neo4j config templates